Hatfield South Urban Race

 Dogs Please keep dogs under control and clear up behind you.
 Dogs on courses would be a nuisance unless you are walking with them on a short lead.
 They are not allowed in the Event Centre.

 Safety Orienteering is an adventure sport.
 You take part at your own risk and are responsible for your own safety.
-A full risk assessment has been carried out.
+A full risk assessment will have been been carried out.

 Results Interim results will be published direct to the club website every few minutes during the event.
-There will be no printed results (apart from your own splits).
+There will be no printed results (apart from your own split times).

 Full results will be published to the same location and to Routegadget; we aim to do so on the day of the event.